tipytools/jsx-tipy-snippets/README.md

 ---

 Thank you for using JSX Tipy Snippets!
-We hope these snippets streamline your React development experience.
+We hope these snippets streamline your React and Next JS development experience.
 If you have any questions or feedback, please don't hesitate to reach out.